KhronosGroup/Vulkan-Tools/BUILD.md

 ### Linux Tests

 After making any changes to the repository, you should perform some quick sanity tests, such as running the cube demo with validation enabled.

 To run the **Cube application** with validation, in a terminal change to the `build/cube` directory and run:

     VK_LAYER_PATH=../path/to/validation/layers ./cube --validate

-You can select which WSI subsystem is used to build the cube applications using a CMake option called DEMOS_WSI_SELECTION.
-Supported options are XCB (default), XLIB, WAYLAND, and MIR.
-Note that you must build using the corresponding BUILD_WSI_*_SUPPORT enabled at the base repository level (all SUPPORT options are ON by default).
-For instance, creating a build that will use Xlib to build the demos, your CMake command line might look like:

-    cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Debug -DDEMOS_WSI_SELECTION=XLIB

-### Linux Notes
+If you have an SDK installed and have run the setup script to set the `VULKAN_SDK` environment variable, it may be unnecessary to specify a `VK_LAYER_PATH`.

 #### Linux 32-bit support

 Usage of the contents of this repository in 32-bit Linux environments is not officially supported.
 However, since this repository is supported on 32-bit Windows, these modules should generally work on 32-bit Linux.

-Here are some notes for building 32-bit targets on a 64-bit Ubuntu "reference" platform:
+Here are some notes for building 32-bit targets on a 64-bit Ubuntu "reference"
+platform:

 If not already installed, install the following 32-bit development libraries:

 `gcc-multilib g++-multilib libx11-dev:i386`

 This list may vary depending on your distribution and which windowing systems you are building for.

 Set up your environment for building 32-bit targets: